Tiagobsimoes/azure-docs/articles/frontdoor/front-door-custom-domain.md

 A custom domain and its sub-domain can be associated with only a single Front Door at a time.
 However, you can use different sub-domains from the same custom domain for different Front Doors by using multiple CNAME records.
 You can also map a custom domain with different sub-domains to the same Front Door.

+>[!WARNING]
+> A custom domain cannot be shared between CDN and Frontdoor and also between two CDNs or two Frontdoors.

 ## Map the temporary afdverify sub-domain